 Curing and Storing Garlic

-After garlic has been pulled up, shake off the loose dirt, but do not rinse or scrub the garlic.
+After the garlic has been pulled up, shake off the loose dirt, but do not rinse or scrub the garlic.
 Keep the entire plant intact at this stage and don’t let it get wet.
-If it is a sunny day, the garlic will benefit from a few hours in the sun to dry out, but if it is exceedingly hot out or wet out, it’s best to get the garlic indoors straightaway.
+If it is a warm, dry day, the garlic will benefit from a few hours outdoors to dry out, but it’s best to avoid high temperatures over 90 F, bright sunlight, and if it’s wet out, it’s best to get the garlic indoors straightaway.

 Curing is a process that will toughen up the bulb and ready it for storage, and it improves the flavor.